Wilhelm Ritter von Thoma: Military career

 Wilhelm Ritter von Thoma was born in Dachau in 1891.
 He was the son of a Bavarian tax official and became a career officer with the Bavarian Army.
 Thoma took part in the first World War with 3rd Bavarian Infantry Regiment (part of 2nd, then, from 1915, 11th Bavarian Infantry Division) on the Western (1914/15/16/17/18) and Eastern Front (1915/16), the Serbian Campaign (1915) and the Romanian Front in 1916/17.
 During the Second Battle of the Marne in July 1918 he was captured by French-American forces and became a prisoner of war until September, 1919.

 He was decorated with the Knight's Cross of the Bavarian Military Max Joseph Order, the highest military decoration for bravery in the Bavarian Army and was awarded the noble title of Ritter.

 After the war, Thoma remained in the new German army, the Reichswehr.
-During the Spanish Civil War, and now a colonel, he commanded the ground element of the Condor Legion, following the German intervention on the side of the Nationalists under by Francisco Franco.
+During the Spanish Civil War, and now a colonel, he commanded the ground element of the Condor Legion, following the German intervention on the side of the Nationalists under Francisco Franco.
 He became an advisor on tank warfare to Field Marshal Walther von Brauchitsch.
 He commanded tanks in the field during the Battle of France and was intended to hold a senior role in Operation Sealion, the planned invasion of Britain.